rkralik5/PMTFitting/README.md

 This program contains the code necessary to process waveform data from the CAEN desktop digitiser.

-This is a copy of a public repository with the same name from @mahditaani, updated to read waveforms from CAEN CoMPASS and improved fitting for multi-PE data
+This is a copy of a public repository with the same name from [@mahditaani](https://github.com/mahditaani), updated by [@rkralik5](https://github.com/rkralik5) to read waveforms from CAEN CoMPASS and improved fitting for multi-PE data

 waveconvert program is in the convert directory